Stein's method for Fr\'echet approximation: a regularly varying functions approach: Abstract

 \section{Abstract}

-We develop a variant of Stein's method of comparison of generators to bound the Kolmogorov, total variation, and Wasserstein-1 distances between distributions on the real line.
+{ We develop a variant of Stein's method of comparison of generators to bound the Kolmogorov, total variation, and Wasserstein-1 distances between distributions on the real line.
 Our discrepancy is expressed in terms of the ratio of reverse hazard rates; it therefore remains tractable even when density derivatives are intractable.
 Our main application concerns the approximation of normalized extremes by Fr\'echet laws.
 In this setting, the new discrepancy provides a quantitative measure of distributional proximity in terms of the average regular variation at infinity of the underlying cumulative distribution function.
-We illustrate the approach through explicit computations for maxima of Pareto, Cauchy, and Burr~XII distributions. \\
+We illustrate the approach through explicit computations for maxima of Pareto, Cauchy, and Burr~XII distributions.
+Our new discrepancy also opens the way to statistical applications which we outline.}